hallojaf/test1/week-2/readme.md

 - [Alan Kay on Learning](http://www.youtube.com/watch?v=50L44hEtVos)
 - On Intelligence
 - Bene Brown on the power of vulnerability (video)
-- get an overview of [Visible Learning](http://visible-learning.org/glossary/) by John Hattie
+- Get an overview of [Visible Learning](http://visible-learning.org/glossary/) by John Hattie